MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-network-offer-backup-commvault.md

 ---
-title: Add Commvault to the Azure Stack Hub Marketplace | Microsoft Docs
+title: Add Commvault to the Azure Stack Hub Marketplace
 description: Learn how to add Commvault to the Azure Stack Hub Marketplace.
 author: mattbriggs